MMLabCodes/eOHE-RNN/README.md

 ## eOHE Method

 The description of Embedded One-Hot Encoding (eOHE) method can be found in our article:
-``Embedded machine-readable molecular representation for more resource-efficient deep learning applications''
+"Embedded machine-readable molecular representation for more resource-efficient deep learning applications"